Rutherther/vhdl-i2c/doc/index.md

 This entity is a FSM for the ``master`` entity.
 It commands what should be done, such as generating the address, receiving data, transmitting data, etc.
-It also detects errors and in case of one, outputs it.
+It also decides when to go to error state, and outputs an error that is propagated through the ``master`` entity.
 The errors are cleared upon next start request so that it might be validated if there has been a new error for the start request.

 Inputs and outputs from other entities, should be explained by other entities well already.

 #### Entity ``slave_state``
 This entity is a FSM for the ``slave`` entity.
 It commands what should be done, such as detecting the address, receiving data, transmitting data, etc.
-It also detects errors and in case of one, outputs it.
+It also decides when to go to error state, and outputs an error that is propagated through the ``slave`` entity.
 The errors are cleared upon next start condition.

 Inputs and outputs from other entities, should be explained by other entities well already.